It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 Lining is thin, does not provide warmth.
 Material may not be genuine leather.
 Not recommended for extremely cold weather.

 The outer shell is very durable, suitable for outside work.
 Gore-Tex material resists moisture and wind.
 A long wrist gauntlet protects the wearer's arms.
+Despite bulk, they provide good finger dexterity and a snugly fitting wrist strap.

 Minimal cold protection below 20 degrees Fahrenheit.
 Stitch quality is variable.
 Proper sizing can be challenging.